GALEX: Telescope specifications

-Experiment

-Ultraviolet telescope

 GALEX carries a single f/6.0, Ritchey–Chrétien telescope, with a 50 cm diameter primary, and a 22 cm secondary mirror.
+It can see light wavelengths from 135 nanometres to 280-nm.
 Beam-splitters direct the Near UV (NUV) and Far UV (FUV) components to separate photoelectric detectors of diameter 6.5 cm.
 In each, the photoelectrons are multiplied by a microchannel plate, and detected by the anode grid.
 The grid enables determination of the exact position of electron impact, by the time delay of each pulse at the two ends.
-The telescope has a field of view (FoV) of 1.2°, and a resolution of five arcseconds, and enables either imaging or spectral composition of a single star/galaxy, by a rotatable wheel containing a clear window and a Grism (Grism is a cross between a grating and a prism).
+The telescope has a field of view (FoV) of 1.2°, and a resolution of five arcseconds, and enables either imaging or spectral composition of a single star/galaxy, by a rotatable wheel containing a clear window and a grism (a cross between a grating and a prism).